-In order to verify the process of modeling and creation of the programs, a simulation is implemented using the models developed in the ROBCAD and integrated to the supervisory system written in C language.
+In order to verify the process of modeling and creation of the programs, a simulation was implemented by using the models developed in the ROBCAD integrated to supervisory system written in C language.

-Some files are generated during the simulation.
-They made the communication between the two programs by writing and reading activities, which are listed below:
+Some files were generated in this simulation.
+They made the communication between the two programs by writing and reading, which are listed below: